poglesby/jdraughts/README.md

 # jdraughts
-An implementation of the game of draughts in J
+An implementation of the game of international draughts in J